sourcegraph/about/handbook/people-ops/spending-company-money.md

 # Spending company money

 We want to make sure you have what you need to be productive and happy in your role at Sourcegraph, so we've come up with a few guidelines to help you when you have work-related expenses.
-Below you'll find a list of some typical purchases that would be reimbursed for, as well as a few things to keep in mind:
+Below you'll find a list of some typical purchases that would be reimbursed for, as well as a few things to keep in mind when expensing purchases:

 - You are free to purchase these items and expense them without asking permission as long as it's in the interest of the company.
 When in doubt, please contact @sourcegraph/people-ops for clarification before the purchase.